Martyrs' Day: Tunisia

-April 9, Martyr's Day remembers Tunisians killed in 1938.
+April 9 Martyrs' Day remembers Tunisians killed in 1938.

 Turkey

 March 18, is recognised in remembrance of Turkish soldiers fallen in action.
 It is on the same date Ottoman forces defeated a naval attack of the Allied Powers in Gallipoli Campaign during World War I on March 18, 1915.

 Uganda

 In Uganda, Martyrs' Day is celebrated on June 3, mainly in honor of the Uganda Martyrs; Christian converts who were murdered for their religion in Uganda's biggest kingdom, Buganda in the late-1880s.

 United Arab Emirates

 Martyrs' Day (United Arab Emirates) also known as Commemoration Day (United Arab Emirates) will be marked annually on November 30, recognising the sacrifices and dedication of Emirati martyrs who have given their life in the UAE and abroad in the field of civil, military and humanitarian service.

-United States of America
+United States

 Memorial Day (originally known as Decoration Day) is a federal holiday in the United States for honoring and mourning the military personnel who have died in the performance of their military duties.
 Since 1971, the holiday is observed on the last Monday of May.
 The holiday was observed on May 30 from 1868 to 1970.